som-shahlab/femr/README.md

 The tutorial to run CLMBR model is in `tutorials/4_train_clmbr_model.py`.
 However, before running this script, some additional dependencies need to be installed.
 Please follow the steps below:

-1. Jax is one of the important package to train clmbr, but before installing that, you will need to have cuda and cudnn installed.
+1. [ONLY FOR NERO] Jax is one of the important package to train clmbr, but before installing that, you will need to have cuda and cudnn installed.
 For Nero users, please follow the instructions above to install cuda.
 Additionally, install the latest version of cudnn from nvidia.
 You will need to create developer account and download the file for specific version of your system.
 For Nero users, please go to this [link](https://developer.nvidia.com/rdp/cudnn-archive) and download the file
 `Download cuDNN v8.7.0 (November 28th, 2022), for CUDA 11.x` -> `Local Installer for Linux x86_64 (Tar)` on your local computer and transfer it over to your local folder in nero.
 Then follow the instruction [here](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html) section 1.3.
 Note that you need to copy over cudnn files to your local cuda.
 For example,
 - `cp cudnn-*-archive/include/cudnn*.h <path_to_your_cuda>/include`
 - `cp -P cudnn-*-archive/lib/libcudnn* <path_to_your_cuda>/lib64`
 - `chmod a+r <path_to_your_cuda>/include/cudnn*.h <path_to_your_cuda>/lib64/libcudnn*`